This page doesn't support Mandarin language

 Financials Archive

-Condensed Interim Financial Statements For Fourth Quarter and Financal Year Ended 30 June 2025
+Condensed Interim Financial Statements For First Quarter and Three Months Ended 30 September 2025

-Condensed Interim Consolidated Statement Of Profit Or Loss And Other Comprehensive Income For The Fourth Quarter And Financial Year Ended 30 June 2025
+Condensed Interim Consolidated Statement Of Profit Or Loss And Other Comprehensive Income For The First Quarter And Three Months Ended 30 September 2025

 Financials